northeastern-rc/rc-public-documentation/docs/source/using-discovery/workingwithgpu.rst

   python -c'import torch; print(torch.cuda.is_available())'

 .. note::
+Note:
  If the installation times out, please ensure that your .condarc file doesn't contain additional channels.
 Also consider cleaning your conda instance using the conda clean command

 You should see the result ``True`` if CUDA is detected by PyTorch.